bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-54-money-and-happiness.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life understands that money can contribute to happiness by providing security, freedom, and opportunities to help others, but cannot replace relationships, health, or meaning as sources of fulfillment.</p>
+<p>Joa understands that money can contribute to happiness by providing security, freedom, and opportunities to help others, but cannot replace relationships, health, or meaning as sources of fulfillment.</p>
 </div>

 <div class="verse">